outsidedav/swift/backend/kitura.md

 ## Step 6.
 Installing KituraKit into your iOS application
 The REST APIs built by using the Kitura server are standard web APIs, usable from any application regardless of client library that is used or which language the client is written in.
 Meaning that you can use Alamofire, RestKit, or URLSession to make connections to the server.
 Kitura also provides a bespoke, optimized client connector in order to simplify calling its REST APIs from iOS, in the form of KituraKit.

 KituraKit provides a mirror image of the router handler APIs used in Kitura, making it possible to share Swift types between the client and the server with little effort.
-This feature removes the need to explicitly carry out JSON encoding, and decoding of the data being sent to or received from the server.
+This feature removes the need to explicitly carry out JSON encoding and decoding of the data that is sent to, or received from, the server.

 The following steps show how to install KituraKit into your iOS application, and use it to call the `GET /meals` REST API created by using Kitura: